Variant Interpretation & ACMG Classification

 How Variants Get Classified

 Every genetic test you order — whether it's an epilepsy panel, an exome, or a genome — will come back with variants classified into one of five tiers.
-Understanding this system is essential because the classification directly determines what you can and cannot do with the result.
+The reason this system matters is not bureaucratic: the tier is a compressed statement of probability, and that probability is what determines whether you are allowed to act on the result clinically.

 Five-Tier Classification